At a Glance

 - Insulin-producing pig islets.

-- An encapsulation device.
+- A microencapsulation device.

 The encapsulation device acts as a physical barrier to shield the new cells from the immune system attack.
-Details regarding the type of encapsulation device (e.g., size and material) have not yet been disclosed.

 The therapy is being tested in adults with established T1D (diagnoses ≥ 5 years) and with severe hypoglycemia.
 The study began on June 10th of this year and is estimated to conclude on June 30, 2027.